diddy-boy/Crap-turon-5000-Terrible-Web-MP3-player/README.md

 If you're into quirky, retro-inspired tech with a sense of humour, the Crap-turon 5000 is a delightfully ironic creation.
-It’s a web-based MP3 player designed to mimic the worst of 1990s budget Hi-Fi systems—on purpose...
+It’s a web-based MP3 player designed to mimic the worst of 1990s budget Hi-Fi systems on purpose...

 Volume control in a misplaced awkward rotation, just like those Temu Hi-Fi systems.... where quality takes second place to price.
 11 band equaliser.
 Has effects that can replicate a budget hi-fi, you know the ones that worked for 5 minutes and then get smashed up.